Having an effective print ad isn’t only about the offer, but also the design elements. Learn more below.

 What is a Print Ad?

-Print advertisements are ads that are printing on a physical page.
+Print advertisements are ads that are printed on a physical page.
 Some examples include newspapers, magazines and journals.
 Although postcards are printed we usually think of those pieces like direct mail.
 Other printed mediums like billboards aren’t usually included in the print advertising bucket either.

-2. Create An Eye-Catching Headline
+2. An Eye-Catching Headline is a Print Element

 When designing your ad, it’s very important to decide what is going to be your main point of focus – this will be the piece that will grab your potential customers’ attention.
 The main focus for your shared media products can be your images or your eye-catching, bold headline.
 If you choose to focus on the headline, be sure to relay the benefits to the customer immediately, or share some form of valuable information.
 Visuals are amazing elements to use if you want to grab your customers’ attention.
 An image that provokes curiosity can be an easy attention grabber for your ad.